 DIP refer cases

-Once you’ve received a Subjective Accept, if you need to make any changes to the initial DIP, this could change the application back to 'Refer'.
-So, it’s important that you wait for the decision to be changed back to Subjective Accept before submitting the case to FMA.
+If you’ve received a Subjective Accept, and you need to make any changes to the initial DIP, this could change the application back to 'Refer'.

 We need to underwrite some higher risk cases in more detail.
 To prevent delays for your clients, please see our ‘Five simple steps to a speedier decision’ below, or download a copy.